christophe-rd/fuelinex/notes/miscellaneous/comitee_email.md

 I think your research about plant physiology and how temperature affects their metabolism would be relevant to my projects.
 Since the trees in my experiment are going through different temperature regimes, I believe your insights would be truly helpful.

-I expect to have my first committee meeting in the spring, and hope you would consider joining my committee.
+I expect to have my first committee meeting in the Winter Term 2 (Jan-Apr 2025), and hope you would consider joining my committee.
 I am happy to arrange a meeting to discuss the project in more detail and/or answer any questions you have in person or over email.

 Thank you for considering my request.
 I look forward to your response.